fluentribbon/Fluent.Ribbon/README.md

 This project was previously hosted on [CodePlex](https://fluent.codeplex.com/).

-Fluent Ribbon Control Suite is a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF).
+Fluent.Ribbon is a library that implements an Office-like user interface for the Windows Presentation Foundation (WPF).
 It provides controls such as RibbonTabControl, Backstage, Gallery, QuickAccessToolbar, ScreenTip and so on.
 It is bundled with Office 2010, Office 2013 and Windows 8 themes.

 ![Fluent.png](https://raw.githubusercontent.com/fluentribbon/Fluent.Ribbon/master/Images/Fluent.png)